Student CV template: Using a template/guide is a great way to create your CV if you’re unsure what to include.

 You’re applying for your first role, which indicates you probably don’t have much work experience, and companies won’t expect you to.
 Instead of focusing on probable minimal work history, focus on the skills you have picked up throughout your time in education, especially for the role in question.
 For example, demonstrating that you have good IT skills is favourable to an employer.

-Likewise, you can mention the soft skills that you have developed while in school; such as your communication skills and work ethic.
-These skills are hugely important and valued by employers.
-If you can, don’t just say ‘I have a great work ethic’ but think of a sentence that shows your work ethic; I have a great work ethic for subjects I enjoy, which helped me achieve a 9 in Maths.
+Likewise, you can mention the soft skills that you have developed while in school; such as your communication skills and work ethic are hugely important and valued greatly by employers.
+If you can, don’t just say ‘I have a great work ethic’ but think of a sentence that evidences it; I have a great work ethic for subjects I enjoy, which helped me achieve a 9 in Maths.
 Or, whilst at school, I often demonstrated my work ethic by staying for extracurricular activities such as the photography club.
-If you’re less interested in academics and you’re hoping to learn trades work or manufacturing work such as an engineering apprentice, you could speak of skills you’ve exhibited such as modifying bicycles etc.
+If you’re less academic and you’re interested in hands-on work such as an engineering apprentice, you could speak of skills you’ve exhibited such as modifying bicycles etc.

 And the mention of work ethic leads us nicely onto education.
 If you don’t have much experience, your biggest indicator of character (or the thing you’ll be judged on) will be your education.
 Now don’t be disheartened if you haven’t done well with your results.
 From your time at school, you’ll know that grade 4 or above is a pass, and you’re likely to need those in Maths and English.
 But if you don’t have them and you’re interested in apprenticeship positions, you’ll be able to pick up functional skills which are equivalent qualifications during your apprenticeship.